sobolevn/git-secret/_posts/2020-03-05-git-secret.md

 4. Now it's time to add files you wish to encrypt inside the `git-secret` repository.
 This can be done by running `git secret add <filenames...>` command.
 Make sure these files are ignored by mentions in `.gitignore`, otherwise `git-secret` won't allow you to add them, as these files could be stored unencrypted.
-Actually, in the default configuration it will automatically add the files to `.gitignore` for you.
+In the default configuration, git-secret add will automatically add the unencrypted versions of the files to `.gitignore` for you.

 5. When done, run `git secret hide` to encrypt all files which you have added by the `git secret add` command.
 The data will be encrypted with the public-keys described by the `git secret tell` command.